A Guide to Making Sense of Medicare Costs

 Deductibles

 Before Medicare begins to pay out benefits, you are responsible for paying a certain amount.
 This is called the deductible.
-For example, if you had a hospital stay covered under Part A in 2024, you would have to pay $1,632 before your Medicare coverage kicks in.
+For example, if you have a hospital stay covered under Part A in 2025, you will have to pay a deductible of $1,676 before your Medicare coverage kicks in.

 Copayments